srowatt/memwatch-ng/README.md

-`node-memwatch`: Leak Detection and Heap Diffing for Node.JS
+`memwatch-ng`: Leak Detection and Heap Diffing for Node.JS
 ============================================================

 [![Build Status](https://travis-ci.org/srowatt/memwatch-ng.svg?branch=master)](https://travis-ci.org/srowatt/memwatch-ng)

-`node-memwatch` is here to help you detect and find memory leaks in Node.JS code.
+`memwatch-ng` is here to help you detect and find memory leaks in Node.JS code. `memwatch-ng` is based on the original `node-memwatch` project but adds some additional features to give you more control over how a leak is detected.

 It provides:

 - A `leak` event, emitted when it appears your code is leaking memory.